 - Calico Textile Museum and L.D.
 Museum of Indology are too among this list which deserve a visit when in Ahmedabad.

 - ISKCON Temple or Hare Krishna Temple by world famous ISKCON group to experience spirituality

 - Adalaj Stepwell another magnificent architecture and bigger version of Dada Harir Vav situated close the capital city of Gujarat, Gandhinagar.

 - Lothal(around 80 kms) is 4500 years old popular Indus Valley Site civilised on the banks of the mystical extinct Saraswati river.
 Wonder of its ruins reveals to tales ancient civilisation discovered in excavations here.

 So, did you like this itinerary and now planning to experience the same?
+Or if you have any questions which we can help you out?
 Tell us in comments!